Permutons, meanders, and SLE-decorated Liouville quantum gravity: Introduction

 \begin{defn} The \textbf{closed support} of a permuton $\perm$ is the set \eqb \op{supp} \perm := \left( \text{intersection of all closed sets $K\subset [0,1]^2$ with $\perm(K) = 1$} \right) . \eqe \end{defn}

-For a general permuton, the Hausdorff dimension of its closed support can be any number in $[1,2]$.
-For example, the closed support of the uniform measure on $[0,1]^2$ is all of $[0,1]^2$.
-Our next theorem states that the closed supports of the permutons considered in this paper all have Hausdorff dimension one.
+For a general permuton, the Hausdorff dimension of its closed support can be any number in $[1,2]$. {In particular, there exist permutons constructed from pairs of space-filling curves for which the Hausdorff dimension of the support is arbitrarily close to two (see Remark~\ref{remark-permuton-rectangle}).} Our next theorem states that the closed supports of the permutons considered in this paper all have Hausdorff dimension one.

 \begin{thm} Assume that we are in the setting of Section~\ref{sec-permuton-def} with an \emph{arbitrary} choice of $\gamma \in (0,2)$, $\kappa_1,\kappa_2 > 4$, and coupling $(\eta_1,\eta_2)$.
 Let $\perm$ be as in~\eqref{eqn-permuton-def}.
 Let \eqb \mcl T = \mcl T(\eta_1,\eta_2) := \left\{(t,s) \in [0,1]^2 : \eta_1(t) = \eta_2(s)\right\} . \eqe Almost surely, both the closed support $\op{supp} \perm$ and the set $\mcl T$ have Hausdorff dimension one. \end{thm}